gwdistsys18/dist-sys-practice/README.md

 * Cognito can be used for user verification by sending out email with verification code
 * Having issue when deploying the API Gateway.
 The lambda function cannot get proper request.
 This is tutorial is another example for outdated + having issue
 11. AWS Tutorial: Build a Modern Web Application
-* The load-balancer: Expose the single DNS to public to increase the scalability and provide fault recovery (also provide some protection for running services)
+* The load-balancer: Expose the single DNS to public to increase the scalability and provide fault recovery (also provide some protection for running services).
+All traffic heading to the two public subnet will go through the LB first.